-15. This report analyses those amendments of IAS 19 which are relevant to defined benefit plans and could have a material impact on the volatility of own funds.
-In line with the consideration of the scope of the mandate with regard to the deduction of net defined benefit pension assets from own funds, only defined benefit pension funds are included in the scope of the report, all other post-employment schemes (such as post-employment life insurance and post-employment medical care) are being excluded.
+15. This report analyses the IAS 19 amendments that are relevant to defined benefit plans and that could have a material impact on the volatility of own funds.
+In line with the scope of the mandate with regard to the deduction of net defined benefit pension assets from own funds, only defined benefit pension funds are included in the scope of the report; all other post-employment schemes (such as post-employment life insurance and post-employment medical care) are excluded.

-4.1.4 Transitional rules
+3.1.4 Transitional rules

-- 16.Besides the primary requirement of the CRR for the deduction of defined benefit pension fund assets (as described above), Articles 469(1)(a) and 478 establish a transitional period for the deduction of defined benefit pension fund assets from own funds, and competent authorities must determine the applicable percentages which must fall within the ranges described in the CRR under Article 478.
-At the end of the transitional period (31 December 2017) the full amount of the defined pension fund asset must be deducted from CET1.
-In addition, Articles 469(1)(b) and 472 (7) establish the treatment of the residual amounts of the defined pensions assets that have not been deducted from own funds. - 17.
-The introduction of the amendments to IAS 19 is addressed in the CRR under Articles 473 and 481, through the application of transition provisions for the period between 1 January 2014 and 31 December 2018 provided that the competent authorities have given their permission. - 18.
-The report addresses the existence and magnitude of defined benefit pension funds under the revised accounting rules, assuming full application of the CRR requirements without the application of transitional requirements by national competent authorities, and whether the related prudential treatment could lead to volatility of own funds.
-The possible exemptions (as described in Article 41 CRR) and transitional measures (as described in Articles 469(1)(a)-(b),
+- 16.Besides the primary requirement in the CRR for the deduction of defined benefit pension fund assets (as described above), Articles 469(1)(a) and 478 establish a transitional period for the deduction of defined benefit pension fund assets from own funds, and competent authorities must determine the applicable percentages, which must fall within the ranges described in Article 478 of the CRR.
+At the end of the transitional period (31 December 2017), all the defined pension fund assets must be deducted from CET1.
+In addition, Articles 469(1)(b) and 472(7) set out how residual defined pensions assets that have not been deducted from own funds are to be treated. - 17.
+The introduction of the amendments to IAS 19 is addressed in the CRR under Articles 473 and 481, through the application of transitional provisions for the period between 1 January 2014 and 31 December 2018 provided that the competent authorities have given their permission. - 18.The report addresses the existence and magnitude of defined benefit pension funds under the revised accounting rules, assuming full application of the CRR requirements without the application of transitional requirements by national competent authorities, and whether the related prudential treatment could lead to volatility of own funds.
+The possible exemptions (as described in Article 41 of the CRR) and transitional measures (as described in Articles 469(1)(a)-(b), 472(7), 473, 478 and 481 of the CRR) will depend on the decision made employee turnover, early retirement, mortality, increases in salaries/benefits/medical costs, benefits payment options and discount rates.